TransportScotland/payment-card-spend-data-processing/notes.md

 * Dask (experimental/file1_dask.py):   55 seconds (38 of that is uploading fact table to_sql)
 * my row-wise solution (etl/file1.py): 18 seconds

+* 4 batches of 1k ended up slower than 1 batch of 4k for each thread

 Time to convert two rows into dict-like Series (index is key, value is value):
 > \>>> timeit.timeit("df.set_index('ids')['vals']", "import pandas as pd; df = pd.DataFrame({'ids':range(10), 'vals':list('ABCDEFGHIJ')})", number=1000)